 worldguard.region.bypass.*allow players to bypass WorldGuard protection for regions, while permission nodeessentials.signs.use.buyallows players to use Essentials buy signs. - A list of Craftbukkit permission nodes can be found on the Official Bukkit Wiki.

-Plugins have their own permission nodes for commands and different actions, which can typically be found on the plugin pages published by their developers.
-Permission nodes for plugins will generally use the following format:
+- Plugins have their own permission nodes for commands and different actions, which can typically be found on the plugin pages published by their developers.

 Summary Nodes